andre-j3sus/isel-leic-notes/5th-semester/daw/3-web-architecture.md

 * The `links` property is used to represent **navigational links** to other resources;
 * Media type: `application/vnd.siren+json`.

+> **Note - Links vs Actions**: _The difference between links and actions is that links are navigational and actions are state-changing.
+Links are used to navigate to other resources, while actions are used to change the state of the current resource.
+The distinction is important because it allows clients to understand the purpose of a link or action and how it should be handled._

 ---

 ### [Problem Details for HTTP APIs](https://www.rfc-editor.org/rfc/rfc7807)